rats-endorsements-distribution/draft-howard-rats-coserv/draft-howard-rats-coserv.md

 The collected artifacts are intended for convenient consumption (according to the shallow trust model), while the source artifacts are principally useful for auditing (according to the deep trust model).
 It is possible for a query to select for source artifacts only, without the collected artifacts.
 This might happen when the consumer needs to inspect or audit artifacts from across the deep supply chain, while not requiring the convenience of the aggregated view.
+It could also happen when the consumer is acting as an intermediate broker, gathering artifacts for delivery to another aggregator.
 See {{secaggregation}} for details on aggregation, auditing and trust models.

 ## Result Sets